Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

 ## Workflow

 ### Terminal
-When programming you should always have a terminal window open.
+When programming you should always have a terminal window open

 #### Opening Terminal
 * `cmd+spacebar` to open spotlight, then type Terminal